 Due to high taxes on engines over 2.8 liters in France, the SM was equipped with a 2.7-liter, 168-horsepower Italian engine, allowing it to accelerate from 0 to 62 mph in a respectable 8.5 seconds with a top speed of 135 mph.
 This made it the fastest front-wheel-drive car of its time.

 Aerodynamic Design and Performance: The Economical yet Fast Citroen SM

 It's not often that you find the words fastest and economical together, but the SM manages to achieve 19.6 mpg (US) (12l/100km), a competitive fuel consumption for its era.
 This feat can be attributed to the car's aerodynamic body design.
 The SM demonstrates classic automotive aerodynamic principles: a streamlined front to reduce drag, rear-wheel skirts to minimize wheel-induced turbulence, a kammback to address pressure drag, and an option to lower ride height to minimize disruption caused by underbody components.

-Although the SM’s body has a lot of similarities with the DS these bodies were created by different designers.
-The four-door version was sketched by Flamino Bertoni together with aviation engineer André Lefebvre.
-And the two-door flagship car was done by Robert Opron with the help of a former Buick designer Henry Lauve.
+Despite the visual similarities between the SM and the DS, their body designs were created by different designers.
+Flamino Bertoni and aviation engineer André Lefebvre collaborated on the four-door version, while the two-door flagship car was designed by Robert Opron with assistance from former Buick designer Henry Lauve.

 The 12920 lucky buyers that could afford the very hefty 9500$ price tag of an SM or anyone who had a chance to drive one, said that the car is very stable at illegal speeds and that it takes some time getting used to the unique power steering.
 If you would like to verify that, better increase your velocity in doing so because the price of this Citroen is growing faster than mold on Holiday leftovers.